 Call the pastor to discuss anything confidential, especially the need for pastoral care.
 The Caring Committee, too, is rich with trained listening ears - ordained and lay - so you are welcome to contact us if you need to talk about your role as a caregiver or if you are facing a challenge yourself.

-For financial support, talk to Steve.
+For financial support, talk to the pastor.
 For other tangible support (meals, visits, cards), call Caring.
-To request prayer, place a note in the prayer jar in the narthex or Pilgrim House and/or call Steve to ask to be put on the prayer list posted in the bulletin.
+To request prayer, place a note in the prayer jar in the narthex or Pilgrim House and/or call the pastor to ask to be put on the prayer list posted in the Sunday Announcements.
 Remember to let us know when to remove your name from the prayer list after the crisis has passed.